luccacastro/be-news/README.md

 # Northcoders News API

+**you need to create a jestEnvVar.js with all of the env variables so the tests can run properly**

 ## Background

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.